 Large metropolitan areas with guitar stores may have them, and Dallas was where I saw the only one I have but don't expect these to be consistently easy guitars to find.
 Of course, Fender is a business, and businesses do well to please customers, there could be more of these made.

 What Makes This Guitar Special?

 Rosewood is one of the very common woods used in guitar building, but it is almost never used for the body of an electric guitar.
 The reason for this is rosewood is an extremely heavy wood.
 Even with acoustic guitars, a very noticeable increase in weight is evident between guitars of the same size, between rosewood and mahogany, or other woods.

 This guitar would be ridiculously heavy to have strapped across your shoulders except that it is one of the rare Fender guitars to have chambers in the build.
 What am I talking about?
-There are empty chambers in the body which are there for weight relief.
+There are empty chambers in the body that are there for weight relief.
 These chambers do change the sound of the guitar because they increase the vibrations of the rosewood top, providing resonance.
-I felt like the weight was do-able for performances, but this guitar is heavier than usual.
+I felt like the weight was doable for performances, but this guitar is heavier than usual.

 Even the neck of this guitar is of rosewood, and you simply won't see that very often on other guitars.
 The fingerboard, oh yes, that's rosewood too, and this fingerboard is of a more modern 9.5" radius.
-It is a rounder fingerboard radius than one accustomed to Gibson or super Strat style guitars would be used to, but it is quite comfortable.
+It is a rounder fingerboard radius than one accustomed to Gibson or super Strat-style guitars would be used to, but it is quite comfortable.

 All this dense rosewood causes this guitar to produce very noticeably brighter sounds than a typical Tele or Strat will produce.
 Persons who want a Tele which looks and sounds atypical while also being historically notable should be drawn to this guitar.